Amenities: Walk to Salt Water

 Sited beautifully on one verdant acre and surrounded by signature specimen trees of the Gilded Age, Sunnyside offers the convenience of an in-town location coupled with the sanctuary of a private gated estate.
 A short distance from Cliff Walk, vibrant downtown Newport, The International Tennis Hall of Fame, Bellevue Avenue boutiques and restaurants and exceptional public and private beaches.
-An eighteen by thirty-six foot pool can be enjoyed throughout the summer season.
+An eighteen by thirty-six foot salt water pool can be enjoyed throughout the summer season.

 The building details, materials and social spaces reflect that of mid- nineteenth-century mansions.
 With a majestic facade of buff brick, stately iconic columns, cylindrical tower, plaster chimneys with arched openings, and balcony seating areas flanked with Doric columns, often seen during this time period.

-The interior spaces of the six bedroom main residence, nicely renovated for today’s buyer, consists of updated kitchen with an original trompe l’oeil ceiling, a warm and inviting dining room with quarter-sawn oak flooring and original marble fireplace, an original cherry paneled library with intricately carved wood and fireplace with classical motifs.
+The interior spaces of the six bedroom main residence, nicely renovated for today’s buyer, consist of updated kitchen with an original trompe l’oeil ceiling, a warm and inviting dining room with quarter-sawn oak flooring and original marble fireplace, an original cherry paneled library with intricately carved wood and fireplace with classical motifs.